 Set forth below are the risks that we believe are material to our investors.
-We refer to our common, preferred and LTIP units together as our "securities," and the investors who own our securities as our "securityholders."
+We refer to the shares of our common stock and the units of limited partnership interest in BPLP together as our "securities," and the investors who own shares or units, or both, as our "securityholders."
 This section contains forward-looking statements.
 You should refer to the explanation of the qualifications and limitations on forward-looking statements beginning on page 40.